 Component 2: Global quantification of N flows, threats & benefits

 The aim of this component is to apply tools, methods and data to synthesize knowledge on nitrogen flows, threats and benefits in the context of the global nitrogen cycle.
-It will apply key inputs in the form of tools and methods developed in Component 1, together with outcomes from the regional demonstration activities of Component 3, to analyse the current status of N flows, threats and benefits.
-While the first target is the global scale, it will necessarily use the regional activities to illustrate regional variation in context as well as the possible solutions.
-Where possible this component will also support regional demonstrations by providing regional results of the flux and impacts models to the demonstration studies.
-Options for improved nitrogen management in different contexts will consider the multiple benefits, linking water, air, greenhouse balance, ecosystems and soils, as well as the interactions with food and energy.
-These elements will inform the development of storylines and scenarios of different “nitrogen futures” and how these relate to cost-benefit analysis.
-The work will provide key high-level outputs that will support awareness raising and knowledge sharing of Component 4.
+It applies key inputs in the form of tools and methods developed in Component 1, together with outcomes from the regional demonstration activities of Component 3, to analyse the current status of N flows, threats and benefits.
+While the first target is the global scale, it necessarily uses the regional activities to illustrate regional variation in context as well as the possible solutions.
+Where possible this component also supports regional demonstrations by providing regional results of the flux and impacts models to the demonstration studies.
+Options for improved nitrogen management in different contexts consider the multiple benefits, linking water, air, greenhouse balance, ecosystems and soils, as well as the interactions with food and energy.
+These elements inform the development of storylines and scenarios of different “nitrogen futures” and how these relate to cost-benefit analysis.
+This work provides key high-level outputs that support the awareness raising and knowledge sharing of Component 4.

 The main elements and outputs of Component 2 are as follows:

 - Application of a suite of modelling tools to quantify nitrogen flows, threats and benefits at global and regional scales, including developing a shared database of inputs and model outcomes, provision of international support for regional inventory and model development, and integrated analysis to quantify present and future threats and benefits;

 - Preparation of a first global assessment of N fluxes, pathways and impacts, assimilating lessons from the regional demonstrations (and vice versa), including: scoping the structure of the consolidated global assessment, commissioning author teams, drafting and peer review, preparation of summary documents and review, publishing and distribution of the consolidated assessment;